 Except that it doesn’t, because that means you’re classifying the board, the property cards, the dice, and even the box as having no value.
 Despite many people online arguing that you can place a value on Monopoly money, you really can’t.

-The only way of really determining anything like a value is to look at how much it costs to buy spare Monopoly money online.
+The only way of really determining anything like a value for the Monopoly currency is to look at how much it costs to buy spare Monopoly money online.
 But even a quick glance at Monopoly money on eBay shows a huge range in the options available.

 Sorry if you were hoping to find out that your collection of Monopoly games was a treasure trove – that’s not the case.
 Unless you happen to have a super rare and valuable set, of course.